cmoreraz/cmoreraz/README.md

 * ✉️  You can contact me at [cristian.morera89@gmail.com](mailto:cristian.morera89@gmail.com)
 * 🚀  I'm currently working at [Accenture](https://www.accenture.com/co-es)
 * 🧠  I'm learning Data Engineering and Machine Learning in Python
-* ⚡  My slogan? 🌍 The world is yours! 🌍
+* ⚡  My slogan? 🌍 Personal branding is what they say about you when you leave the salon. 🌍